 As I work on my projects in seva

 and in the world, I often meet with obstacles and take the example of Hanuman in facing them.
-I can recognize it all as part of my spiritual journey, connecting me to the Lord of all.
+I can recognize it all as part of my spiritual journey, connecting me to the Lord of all, within and without.

 I was amazed by this tale!
 I felt as though I was there, as though I was soaring and landing with Hanuman and as though I was serving my Guru with the same deep devotion as he was serving Lord Rama.